WindSeeker: Problems and accidents

 Aside from the many minor problems all WindSeekers had in 2011, the first major accident occurred on June 2, 2012, on the Cedar Point installation.
 According to numerous news and rider reports, WindSeeker operated normally as the gondola made its way up the tower.
 Attached to the tower and gondola are a set of electrical cables that are located inside a plastic casing and are secured by two side panels to prevent the cables from moving around.
 At the top of the tower, winds were reportedly strong enough to push the electrical cables out of the socket on the tower causing the cables to move around freely.
 According to a rider riding WindSeeker at the time of the accident, as the gondola made its way back down the tower, the cables got stuck in the rotating gondola.
 The plastic casing began to be ripped apart as well as the cables causing the ride to come to a complete stop just over halfway up the tower.
 Because the electrical cables had been damaged, Cedar Point employees had to manually bring down the gondola.
 Riders were stuck on the ride for over an hour and no one was injured.
 WindSeeker at Cedar Point remained closed until the cause of the accident was found and fixed.
 The ride reopened on June 5, 2012.

 During the 2012 season, all of the WindSeekers except Kings Island's experienced incidents in which the ride stopped, stranding riders in the air.
-Two such incidents occurred in September at Knott's Berry Farm, in one case leaving riders stranded at the top of the ride for nearly four hours, prompting the California Occupational Safety and Health Administration to order the ride shut down indefinitely on September 19 pending investigation of both the length of time riders were stranded and the actual causes of the incidents.
+Two such incidents occurred in September at Knott's Berry Farm, in one case leaving riders stranded at the top of the ride for nearly four hours, prompting the California Occupational Safety and Health Administration to order the ride shut down indefinitely on September 19, pending investigation of both the length of time riders were stranded and the actual causes of the incidents.
 Two days later on September 21, Cedar Fair announced the closure of all other WindSeekers to conduct an internal review.
-The company said that until the review concludes, none of the rides would operate again.
-The rides remained closed through the remainder of the 2012 season at the five seasonal parks but reopened at all parks in 2013, excluding Knott's Berry Farm's version which was relocated to Worlds of Fun.
+The company said that until the review concluded, none of the rides would operate again.
+The rides remained closed through the remainder of the 2012 season at the five parks, but they reopened at all parks in 2013, excluding Knott's Berry Farm's version which was relocated to Worlds of Fun.